Luka-JIA/My-First-Coding-Competition/README.md

-This is my fist coding competition, particularly individually.
+This is my first coding competition, particularly individually.
 There are 13 problems in total, and I only solved one in 5 hours,with two more that I couldn't debug.